DrPulse/Boilerplates/docker-compose/Monitoring/README.md

 ## Logging in / Accounts

+- Beszel :
+  - Create account with email and password
+  - The first time, copy the public SSH key in "Add New System" and paste it as env var for the agent if monitoring the same system and add it

 - Speed test :
   - Create APP_KEY :
     - run `php artisan key:generate --show` from the container and add it to environment variables